 Additionally, the shift from traditional academic learning to competencies-based learning has made online programs more focused and with better alignment of learning objectives with class activities and assessments.
 Outcome-based Education (OBE) (Spady, 1993) has transformed education to become more standardized, clearer, and more practical.
 This clearly indicates the synergistic effects of the educational platform with the curriculum it delivers.

-Bloom’s taxonomy, revised in 2001, is an excellent guide to planning student learning and learning outcomes.
+Bloom's taxonomy, revised in 2001, is an excellent guide to asynchronous learning vs synchronous learning, as we;; as planning student learning and learning outcomes.
 The modern taxonomy has four cognitive domains: factual knowledge, conceptual knowledge, procedural knowledge, and metacognitive knowledge (Armstrong, 2010) that students acquire and develop towards mastery of a subject.

 Of course, combining synchronous and asynchronous modes of instruction and learning can cater to these four domains of knowledge.

-Active learning strategies help lessen passive listening and non-participation and encourage student participation in hands-on activities, student-student interaction, and student-teacher interaction.
+Active learning asynchronous vs synchronous strategies help lessen passive listening and non-participation and encourage student participation in hands-on activities, student-student interaction, and student-teacher interaction.
 In addition, students become more engaged with the course material.
 These strategies are mostly developed and implemented on software platforms by default.

 In asynchronous online discussions, a factor called Assessment Presence consists of using explicit and measurable performance expectations, criteria, and quality standards, grading student work with constructive feedback and recommendations.
 The assessment rubrics are expectations, rules, protocols, and scoring and ranking criteria (Wang, 2015), effective for graduate Cybersecurity Technology classes the author taught.